 Elon University along with the University of Mary Washington run Issues in Political Economy, an economics journal co-edited by undergraduates at both institutions.
 The journal is indexed in Cabell’s Directory of Publishing Opportunities in Economics and Finance.

-In addition to the course reductions for research, there are several internal sources of summer research support (click here).
+In addition to the course reductions for research, there are several internal sources of summer research support.
 There are funds available for conference travel as well.
-Click here to learn about the economics department seminar series.
+The Department of Economics also hosts a seminar series.

-Elon offers a comprehensive benefits package (click here).
+Elon offers a comprehensive benefits package.

 As set forth in policies established by the Board of Trustees, Elon University seeks to appoint and maintain a faculty that is 85-90% tenured/tenure track.
 Continuing-track faculty are eligible for promotion to associate professor (without tenure) after six years.
 When a tenure-track position opens due to either faculty turnover or growth, a faculty member on continuing-track has the opportunity to transfer to tenure-track or remain on a continuing-track appointment.
 Eligibility for open tenure-track positions is based on seniority.
 A continuing-track faculty member is evaluated in a similar manner to those on tenure-track, except that there is a greater emphasis on teaching.
 However, all faculty members are still expected to make regular scholarly and other professional contributions in accordance with AACSB standards.
 Information about the contracts and evaluation of continuing-track faculty can be found in the faculty handbook.